Anomalous Underscreening in the Restricted Primitive Model

-The representation $\log(r|h_{\textrm{cc}}|)$ is chosen in accordance to the known form of the decay in \cref{eq:pole-correlation-function} so that the decay length corresponds to the slope of a linear fit.
-In \cref{fig:correlation-fit} we find the two previously discussed decay regimes: the structural decay (up to $r\approx 1.5$ nm) and long-ranged decay ($r\gtrapprox 1.5$ nm).
-Consistent with the SFA measurements, the long-ranged decay is always found to be monotonic while the structural decay can also show oscillations depending on the parameters.
+The representation $\log(r|h_{\textrm{cc}}|)$ is chosen in accordance with the known form of the decay in \cref{eq:pole-correlation-function} so that the decay length corresponds to the slope of a linear fit.
+In \cref{fig:correlation-fit}, we find the two previously discussed decay regimes: the structural decay (up to $r\approx 1.5$ nm) and long-ranged decay ($r\gtrapprox 1.5$ nm).
+Consistent with the SFA measurements, the long-ranged decay (pole 2) is always found to be monotonic, while the structural decay (pole 1) can also show oscillations depending on the parameters.
 At very large separations, the decay with the largest decay length dominates.
-However, in Ref.~\cite{ourSI} we demonstrate that the amplitude $A_i$ of this dominant contribution may be small such that the signal is buried in statistical noise of the simulations.
-This complicates the extraction of decay lengths particularly for large concentrations.
-Details on the simulations and fitting procedure including the fitted parameters for all charge correlations can be found in Ref.~\cite{ourSI}.
+However, in the Supplemental Material \cite{Note1} we demonstrate that the amplitude $A_i$ of this dominant contribution may be small such that the signal is buried in statistical noise of the simulations.
+This complicates the extraction of decay lengths, particularly for large concentrations.
+Details on the simulations and fitting procedure including the fitted parameters for all charge correlations can be found in \cite{Note1}.

-In \cref{fig:decay} we present the measured decay lengths that we obtained from our MD simulations at all the parameter pairs shown in \cref{fig:phase-diagram}.
+In \cref{fig:decay}, we present the measured decay lengths that we obtained from our MD simulations at fixed concentration $c=0.05/0.1/0.2/0.5$ mol/L, respectively (results for all parameter pairs presented in \cref{fig:phase-diagram} are shown in the Supplemental Material \cite{Note1}).
 Our broad exploration of the phase diagram reveals that there is no unique relationship in reduced parameters.
 The decay length generally depends on salt concentration and Bjerrum length, independently.

-In all panels we also show experimental results for different ionic liquids and electrolytes.
-In panel (a) of \cref{fig:decay} we additionally include MD simulations results for systems of Bjerrum length $\lambda_{\textrm{B}}=0.71$ nm and $\sigma=0.5$ nm as a function of the concentration inspired by a previous theoretical study \cite{cats_jcp154_2021}.
-Consistent with the theory, we only find regular underscreening with decay lengths approximately following the power law $\sim(\sigma/\lambda_{\textrm{D}})^{1.5}$.
+If we increase the Bjerrum length at fixed concentration, we find $\lambda_2$ being the Debye length at small $\sigma/\lambda_{\mathrm{D}}$ but approximately following a power law $\lambda_2\sim(\sigma/\lambda_{\mathrm{D}})^3$ at larger $\sigma/\lambda_{\mathrm{D}}$, as observed in the experiments for dense electrolytes.
+Each $\lambda_2$ is accompanied by a much shorter decay length $\lambda_1$ that describes structural screening.
+All structural decay lengths $\lambda_1$ approximately follow a power law $\lambda_1\sim(\sigma/\lambda_{\mathrm{D}})^{1.5}$, as demonstrated in \cref{fig:decay}.